Hurling: Gaelic Athletic Association

-Hurling at the Olympic Games

-Hurling was an unofficial sport at the 1904 Summer Olympics in St. Louis, Missouri, in the United States.
-In the final, Fenian F.C.
-(Chicago) USA beat Innisfails (St. Louis).
-This was the only time hurling was in the Olympics.

 International

 Although many hurling clubs exist worldwide, only Ireland has a national team (although it includes only players from weaker counties in order to ensure matches are competitive).
 It and the Scotland shinty team have played for many years with modified match rules (as with International Rules Football).
 The match is the only such international competition.
 However, competition at club level has been going on around the world since the late nineteenth century thanks to emigration from Ireland, and the strength of the game has ebbed and flowed along with emigration trends.
 Nowadays, growth in hurling is noted in Continental Europe, Australia, and North America.